elyziumayo/Rofi-networkmanager/README.md

 - Signal Strength Bug: Occasionally, the signal strength indicator shows stars 🌟 instead of a signal bar 📶.
 Weird, right?
 We’re on it! 🔧 If you find more bugs, let us know, and we’ll try to squash them like the pesky little creatures they are. 🐜

-- Customization Required: The .rasi theme is a modified version of a theme from another creator.
+- Customization Required: The .rasi theme is a modified version of a theme from [Adi1090x](https://github.com/adi1090x/rofi.git).
 If you see anything funky in the design, scrub the code and make it yours! ✨

 ### 💡 Notes for Custom .rasi Scrubbing